Ári Jónsson

 Ári Mohr Jónsson (born 22 July 1994) is a Faroese international footballer who plays for HB Tórshavn, as a left-back.
 He has also played for the Danish club Silkeborg and the Norwegian club Sandnes Ulf.

 Club career

 Jónsson has played club football for Silkeborg and HB Tórshavn.

 In January 2018, Jónsson signed for Norwegian club Sandnes Ulf in OBOS-ligaen.

 International career

 He made his international debut for Faroe Islands in 2013.

-In 17 November 2020, Jónsson scores his first international goal against Malta in the 2020–21 UEFA Nations League D match during a 1–1 draw.
+On 17 November 2020, Jónsson scores his first international goal against Malta in the 2020–21 UEFA Nations League D match during a 1–1 draw.